 If you have a piece you are proud of (and you are a Songbird Rising student) we can record it for you!

-Recognize and celebrate your own achievements as you would for another.
-When helping your child practice, remember to celebrate everything they do well.
-As you meet your practice goals or complete a performance, write a great piece of music or any other awesome accomplishment, give yourself or your child recognition well deserved!
+Recognize and celebrate your achievements as you would for another.
+When helping your child practice, remember to celebrate their hard work.
+When you meet your practice goals, complete a performance, write a great piece of music, or any other awesome accomplishment, give yourself or your child recognition well deserved!
 Make a big deal about it!

 Maybe the most fundamental and beautiful celebration is the music itself, as we play we are celebrating life!